yanqingan/Research_Summary/README.md

 [✨ Paper Reading Logs](./Paper_Reading/README.md)

 ## Tips
 Although supported, Github is not quite friendly to mathematical equations compared to LaTeX.
-As some syntaxes are modified to fit Github display, there are some visual inconsistency between online Github and local markdown previews, like VSCode.
+As some syntaxes are modified to fit Github display, there might be some visual inconsistency between online Github and local markdown previewers, like VSCode.